Vaibhav-Xo/Laptop-Price-Predictor/README.md

 The goal of this project is to build a robust machine learning model that predicts laptop prices accurately.
 As the laptop market continues to expand with various brands and specifications, having a precise pricing model becomes crucial for both consumers and manufacturers.
 The project also has one user friendly interface that helps the user to enter their desired configurations and predict the price of their dream laptops.

 # Overview of Project
-This is a end-to-end Machine Learining Project that uses a Supervised Learning Regression Model which has been trained upon laptop dataset using a series of regreesion algorithims.
+This is a end-to-end Machine Learning Project that uses a Supervised Learning Regression Model which has been trained upon laptop dataset using a series of regression algorithms.
 The project EDA and Model Training part is conducted using Jupyter Notebook and the Application is generated upon Visual Studio Code.
 Libraries like Sklearn and Streamlit have been used in the process.
-The web-application is being hosted upon Streamlit Share
+The web-application is being hosted upon Streamlit Share.

 # About Dataset